On stochastic stabilization of sampled systems: Introduction

 \textbf{Notation}: capital letters denote random variables or, provided with a time index, values of stochastic processes, unless specified otherwise.
-Probability measure is denoted $\mathbb P$, expected value operator -- $\mathbb E$.
+Probability measure is denoted $\mathbb P$, expected value operator -- $\mathbb E$, variance -- $\mathbb V$.
 A closed ball with a radius $r$ centered at $x$ is denoted $\ball_r(x)$, or just $\ball_r$ if $x=0$.
+Class kappa and kappa-infinity functions are denoted $\K, \K_\infty$.
 A Lipschitz constant of a function $L$ on a ball $\ball_R$ is denoted $\lip L R$.
 The notation $a \land b$, $a \lor b$ for some numbers $a, b$ is a shorthand for $\min\{a, b\}$, respectively, $\max\{a, b\}$.
 The gradient vectors are treated as row vectors.
 Scalar product is denoted as $\scal{\bullet, \bullet}$.